 - Providing a seamless online/offline customer experience

-Part of the reason why they never took off back then is the fact that the technology wasn't ready to support their use.
+Part of the reason they never took off back then is that the technology wasn't ready to support their use.
 Users needed to download a third-party app to scan QR codes, and had to bear the inconvenience of slow internet speeds to execute them on their phones.

 There is no doubt that QR codes are making a quiet comeback in the digital advertising scene.
 Stats show that their usage is only going to increase going forward.
 Therefore, eCommerce retailers and marketers need to keep an eye on this unfolding trend and figure out how to use QR codes in their business.